Blog

 Get the latest articles, inspiring how-to’s, and educational workbooks delivered to your inbox.

-How To Become A Nail Tech
+How to Become a Nail Tech in 6 Steps

-What Is A Nail Tech And What Do They Do?
+What Is a Nail Tech and What Do They Do?

 Sometimes referred to as a “manicurist,” a nail technician is a licensed professional who provides different types of health and/or styling services for their clients’ nails.
 But a nail tech has to know more than just painting and filing nails, they must have extensive knowledge about safety, sanitation, chemicals, and products, as well as have a knack for customer service and sales.
 It’s a multifaceted job that requires skill, patience, and of course, a steady hand.